The Best Daily Check-In Call Service for a Parent with Dementia

 No device to remember or press

 With a cognitively healthy elderly person, a missed call is a concern.
-With someone who has dementia, it may be an emergency β or it may mean they simply forgot, or were confused about which phone was ringing.
-The best services for dementia send immediate family alerts for unanswered calls, and are sensitive enough to flag unusual responses during the call itself (not just missed calls).
+With someone who has dementia, it may be serious, or it may mean they simply forgot, or were confused about which phone was ringing.
+Either way you want to know how each call went, so look for a service that gives you a written summary after every call, covering whether the call was answered and anything unusual in how they responded.
 Families of people with dementia particularly value the daily mood and orientation reports that allow them to track changes over time.

 How Check-In Services Handle Dementia